 But did you know these surveying tasks have the potential to launch a high-demand monitoring service in your business?
 You simply need to know how to optimize your resources and approach.
 Here are some resources that can guide you in your journey.

 You’re probably already performing basic monitoring services.
 With some simple and inexpensive technology upgrades, you can launch a new high-demand service in your business.
 Learn how in the first webinar in our monitoring series, now available on demand.

 “Now more than ever, there’s an understanding that monitoring for structural problems in dams, buildings and infrastructure is imperative to preventing disaster.
 Surveyors already have the expertise to capture the data; with the right technology, you can really have a big impact in this field.”

-Expand your monitoring capabilities by exploring the next level of automation in this live webinar on October 21.
+Expand your monitoring capabilities by exploring the next level of automation in Part 2 of our Monitoring webinar series.

 Moving from campaign monitoring to semi-automated monitoring with the use of a field app is an easy first step to launch and grow your monitoring capabilities.
 Once you’re ready to expand into setting up permanent installations, there’s more to learn.

 Learn when to use GNSS in your installed monitoring projects and how to optimize the network infrastructure to provide the information that matters.

 Many monitoring projects require the special capabilities of GNSS receivers, sometimes by themselves and sometimes in combination with total stations.
 Here’s how to apply your surveying expertise to deliver exceptional results on a critical installation.

 See what’s possible with the next-generation of automation in Part 4 of our Monitoring webinar series.